redlibrarian/redlibrarian.github.io/_posts/2017-03-18-culture-labour-artificial-intelligence.markdown

 stage were "immaterial labour" too came under the sway of automation.
 This is the position we are currently in.

-The image of the stock market trader on the floor of the NYSE, crying his trades in the crowd, is a fiction from another age: they too have been replaced with high-speed networks of machine learning algorithms.
+The image of the stock market traders on the floor of the NYSE, crying their trades in the crowd, are fictions from another age: they too have been replaced with high-speed networks of machine learning algorithms.